obviyus/playtime-panorama/README.md

 ## Limitations & quirks
 - Games with less than 10 minutes of lifetime playtime are skipped.
 - Family sharing libraries are not exposed by Steam's API in `GetOwnedGames`.
-- Dota 2 has an unusual licens.
-It _seems_ to only appears in the API response when the game is currently installed but I couldn't verify it thoroughly.
+- Dota 2 has an unusual license.
+It _seems_ to only appear in the API response when the game is currently installed but I couldn't verify it thoroughly.

 ## Why I built this
 I was reading the patch notes for [Bun 1.3](https://bun.com/blog/bun-v1.3) (♥) where they talk about Bun being a "Full‑stack JavaScript runtime".
 I really wanted to see how far I can get with only Bun's in-built APIs.